Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Jamestown, placing the area among the bottom 25% of areas assessed nationally

-Jamestown has seen approximately 9 dwellings receiving development approval each year over the past five financial years, totalling 49 homes.
-In FY-26 to date, 9 approvals have been recorded.
-On average, 1.2 new residents per year per dwelling constructed were noted between FY-21 and FY-25, indicating a balanced supply and demand with stable market conditions.
-This figure has since eased to 0.1 people per dwelling over the past two financial years, reflecting improved supply availability.
+Jamestown has experienced around 9 dwellings receiving development approval each year, totalling 49 homes over the past 5 financial years.
+So far in FY-26, 9 approvals have been recorded.
+Given an average of 1.2 new residents per year per dwelling constructed over the past 5 financial years (between FY-21 and FY-25), supply and demand appear well-balanced, creating stable market conditions, with recent figures indicating this has eased to 0.1 people per dwelling over the past 2 financial years, reflecting better supply availability.
 New properties are constructed at an average value of $272,000.
+There have also been $7.0 million in commercial approvals this financial year, indicating limited commercial development focus.

 Frequently Asked Questions - Development